jakearchibald/jakearchibald.com/static-build/posts/2021/04/f1-perf-part-8/index.md

   }
 }</script>

 McLaren end up towards the back, but at least they're faster than they were in 2019.
+Two more teams to go!
+See you next time…

 <script type="component">{
   "module": "shared/demos/2021/f1-perf/Parts",